 Much as Illinois produces, it only ranks fourth among the states.
 Iowa is number one, followed by Minnesota and then Nebraska, the Cornhusker State.

 Illinois is truly the Land of Lincoln.
 Streets are named for him and statues erected and plaques mounted noting his having practiced law or given a speech or visited a place.
 Outside the town of Monticello, eight miles south of DeLand, a plaque stated that Lincoln and Douglas had met there to arrange their series of debates.
 Monticello had no need of funds from Carnegie for a library, as a local businessman had donated money for a library before Carnegie began his epic philanthropic endeavor.
 It had recently been replaced by a large library a couple miles out of town in a suburban-style housing development.
-When I asked where it was a guy in a pickup truck said it was too complicated to explain and to follow him.
+When I asked a guy in a pickup where it was, he said it was too complicated to explain and to follow him.

 I have been delighted by all sorts of fascinating local lore, particularly the pride a town takes in the visit of someone of note, whether Abraham Lincoln or one of the Beatles.
 It has been interesting to learn of albino squirrels and Statues of Liberty donated by the Boy Scouts and early industries of pretzels and candy and more on the Lincoln-Douglas debates and the hometown of Superman.
 I'm ever wondering what oddity I will come upon next, whether it be a sculpture honoring hippies or a statute of Ronald Reagan with a palm-full of corn.